Downsizing Diffusion Models for Cardinality Estimation: Background and Related Work

-where $dw$ refers to the standard Brownian motion.\\ Two most common choices for $\alpha$ and $\beta$ are $\alpha(t)=0,\beta (t)=1$ (the VE scheme) and $\alpha(t)=1,\beta(t)=\sqrt{2}$ (the VP scheme, which is used in our model)\cite{refone}.
-However, works including \cite{refthirtytwo} and \cite{reftwentyfour} show that we can, in theory, choose any positive function for $\alpha$ and $\beta$ without fundamentally changing the model.
-In fact, for each choice of $\alpha$ and $\beta$, it would always hold that \footnote{See Appendix B for proof}
+Two most common choices for $\alpha$ and $\beta$ are $\alpha(t)=0,\beta (t)=1$ (the VE scheme) and $\alpha(t)=1,\beta(t)=\sqrt{2}$ (the VP scheme)\cite{refone}.
+However, works including \cite{refthirtytwo} and \cite{reftwentyfour} show that we can, in theory, choose any positive function for $\alpha$ and $\beta$ without fundamentally changing the model, as is formally stated by the theorem below.
+Therefore, we shall assume the VP scheme in all later discussions unless otherwise specified. \begin{theorem} \footnote{See Appendix A for proof of all theorems} Let $p_0$ be a probabilistic distribution and $\{p_t|t\in[0,T]\}$ be a family of distributions derived by perturbing $p_0$ using the SDE (\ref{forward}) from time 0 to time $T$.
+Let $k(t)=e^{\int_0^t\alpha(s)ds}$, and $\sigma^2(t)$ be the solution of the initial value Ordinary Differential Equation (ODE)